calvitoria/carnacode/README.md

 # carnacode 🎉

-This repository contains some pages that I've created during carnaval breake here in Brazil.
-The goal is to make progress using HTML and CSS, by training it.
+This repository contains some pages that I've created during carnaval break here in Brazil.
+The goal was to make progress using HTML and CSS, by exercising it.
 If you have feedbacks, please, don't hesitate to give it.
 I would love to know what things to improve.
-##### Disclamer: As soon as I enter the flex-box world of -better- possibilities, I will remake all this projects, in order to fit every screen!
+##### Disclamer: I will be remaking these with flexbox and also using tailwindCss soon

 ### Projects: